-Statistics on the volume of administrative claims and appeal and the average time taken for a decision are taken from the 2018 Government Report on the Fight against Tax Fraud and Tax Evasion, pp. 137-43.
-See the 2017 Annual Report from the High Council of the Tax and Administrative Courts, p.
-51. For updated statistics on the duration of appeals see the Directorate-General on Justice Policy website.
-Be that as it may, a second level of appeal to the Supreme Administrative Court may be based on conflicting rulings by the central administrative courts (with prior decisions from either the central administrative courts or the Supreme Administrative Court) or by the Supreme Administrative Court (with prior decisions by the same Court).
-Another possibility of appeal to the Supreme Administrative Court exists when such appeal is deemed as clearly necessary for a better application of the law or owing to the legal or social importance of the questions at hand.
-Finally, cases pertaining to the constitutionality of legal provisions may ultimately be appealed to the Constitutional Court provided that such constitutionality issue has previously been raised during the proceedings before the lower courts.
-IV PENALTIES AND REMEDIES Failing to pay a tax or to surrender taxes withheld entails the payment of compensatory interest at a 4 per cent yearly rate.
-Whenever the taxpayer has assessed the tax amount at stake, late payment interest at a yearly rate currently set at 4.825 per cent is due instead.
-Such interest is assessed together with the tax assessment and may be challenged in the same dispute.
+Appeals vary significantly regarding the time taken for a decision, ranging from six months to several years depending on the complexity of the case.26 Such appeals tend to be final given that further appeals, either to the full panel of judges of the Supreme Administrative Court or to the Constitutional Court, are very restricted.
+Be that as it may, a second level of appeal to the Supreme Administrative Court may be based on conflicting rulings by the central administrative courts (with prior decisions from either the central administrative courts or the Supreme Administrative Court)27 or by the Supreme Administrative Court (with prior decisions by the same Court).28 Another possibility of appeal to the Supreme Administrative Court exists when such appeal is deemed as clearly necessary for a better application of the law or owing to the legal or social importance of the questions at hand.29 Finally, cases pertaining to the constitutionality of legal provisions may ultimately be appealed to the Constitutional Court provided that such constitutionality issue has previously been raised during the proceedings before the lower courts.30 IV PENALTIES AND REMEDIES Failing to pay a tax or to surrender taxes withheld entails the payment of compensatory interest at a 4 per cent yearly rate.31 Whenever the taxpayer has assessed the tax amount at stake, late payment interest at a yearly rate currently set at 4.705 per cent is due instead.32 Such interest is assessed together with the tax assessment and may be challenged in the same dispute.
 In addition to the charge of interest, infringing tax law provisions may have criminal or administrative misdemeanour consequences.
-These are foreseen in a specific statute that sets out in detail not only the different types of tax infringements, but also the corresponding procedural provisions regarding how penalties should be applied and how taxpayers may defend themselves.
-Criminal penalties are punishable either with imprisonment or with pecuniary penalties.
-The latter are set out in a number of days of penance, to which a certain penalty amount is attributed ranging from $\notin 1$ to $\notin 500$ regarding convicted individuals or from $\notin 5$ to $\notin 5,000$ regarding corporate entities.
+These are foreseen in a specific statute that sets out in detail not only the different types of tax infringements, but also the corresponding procedural provisions regarding how penalties should be applied and how taxpayers may defend themselves.33 Criminal penalties are punishable either with imprisonment or with pecuniary penalties.
+The latter are set out in a number of days of penance, to which a certain penalty amount is attributed ranging from &1 to &500 regarding convicted individuals or from &5 to &5,000 regarding corporate entities.
 Ancillary penalties such as interdiction of certain activities may also be applied.
-Among the various types of criminal offences, emphasis should be made on the crimes of tax fraud and of tax embezzlement, which are the most commonly prosecuted.
-Tax fraud is punishable with up to eight years' imprisonment (for individuals) and up to 1,920 days of penance (for corporate entities).
-It occurs whenever a wilful misconduct is aimed at evading the assessment, payment or passing on of tax, or at unduly obtaining tax relief, refunds or other pecuniary advantages capable of generating a decrease in tax revenue, provided that the tax amount at stake is at least $\in$ 15,000, notably via: See Article 280(2) CPPT.
+26 For updated statistics on the duration of appeals, see the Directorate-General on Justice Policy website (https://estatisticas.justica.gov.pt/sites/siej/en-us).
+27 See Article 280(2) CPPT.

-See Article 152(1b) CPTA.
+28 See Article 152(1b) CPTA.

-See Article 150(1) CPTA.
+29 See Article 150(1) CPTA.

-See Article 70(1) of the Constitutional Court Procedural Law (LTC).
-See Article 35 LGT.
+30 See Article 70(1) of the Constitutional Court Procedural Law (LTC).
+31 See Article 35 LGT.

-See Article 44 LGT.
+32 See Article 44 LGT.